A topic from the subject of Kinetics in Chemistry.

 Procedure

-1. In a round-bottomed flask, dissolve ethyl chloride in ether.
+1. In a round-bottomed flask equipped with a reflux condenser, dissolve ethyl chloride and 14C-labeled ethyl chloride in diethyl ether.

 2. Add sodium iodide and sodium hydroxide to the flask.

-3. Heat the flask to reflux for 30 minutes.
+3. Heat the flask under reflux for 30 minutes, ensuring proper mixing.

-5. Extract the ether layer and dry it over anhydrous magnesium sulfate.
+8. Dry the ether layer over anhydrous magnesium sulfate.

-• The Geiger counter is used to detect the presence of 14C.
+• The Geiger counter is used to detect the presence and quantify the amount of 14C in the reaction mixture and isolated products.

 Significance